joinpursuit/9-1-bird-sanctuary-project/README.md

 This challenge is designed to assess the React skills you have gained so far.

 There are 7 features that need to be implemented.
-Each completed function (passes all the tests) will be worth 1 point.

-A minium of 5 points must be attained in order to pass this assessment.
+You will be graded based on the number of completed functioning features.

-You may receive partial credit (0.5 points) for code that is close to passing the tests, but does not pass all the tests.
+**You will not be graded on CSS.
+It is not required in this project**

 ## Assessment Details